Weekend Foodie Warriors – Take 30! Green Bay, WI *Guest Edition*

 Lambeua Field is a beautiful stadium with a mix of historic and modern.
 The new-ish atrium is amazing with the 1919 Kitchen & Bar and Packers Pro Shop.

 The next morning I took another recommendation from The Green Bay Guy (link to his blog in blue) and went to a local diner, The Pancake Place.
 I ordered a “half” order of country hash browns, which were topped with 2 over-easy eggs, sausage, and country style gravy.

 For dessert I ordered a cranberry and apple pancake.
 It was as big as a frisbee.
 You don’t see many diners like The Pancake Place in the south.

 The final stop, of course, was to watch the game – Green Bay Packers vs. The Detroit Lions on Monday night.
 Green Bay was behind all game, but pulled it together at the end to kick a game winning field goal.

 Green Bay is definitely worth visiting.
-I wouldn’t plan more than a few days because Green Bay is a small town, but Milwaukee is only a couple hours south if you wanted to see a bigger city.
-Lake Michigan is beautiful; the small town feel brings back old memories, and the food never disappoints.
+I wouldn’t plan more than a few days because Green Bay is a small town, but Milwaukee is only a couple of hours south if you wanted to see a bigger city.
+Lake Michigan is beautiful; the small-town feel brings back old memories, and the food never disappoints.